Introduction

 Use the Right Tools

-- Bucket of Water or Fire Extinguisher: Water is usually used to completely extinguish the fire, but having a fire extinguisher as a backup is always a good idea.
+- Bucket of Water or Fire Extinguisher: While water is the primary extinguishing agent, having a fire extinguisher nearby is a smart precaution.

 The Process